purplebricks/pat/docs/hello-world-netframework.md

 ## Bringing it all together

-First we need to convert our Main methods signature to `async Task Main()`, for this we’ll need to enable C# 7.1.
+First we need to convert our Main method's signature to `async Task Main()`, for this we’ll need to enable C# 7.1.
 This can be done by adding `<LangVersion>7.1</LangVersion>` to the `<PropertyGroup>` section in our subscriber’s csproj file.